domhabersack/domhabersack.com/_pages/contact.md

 ---
 title: Contact
-excerpt: Get in touch if you have a project you need help with!
+description: Get in touch if you have a project you need help with!
 ---
 For most requests, you can reach me via email at <dom@islovely.co>.